Oromo Liberation Front: Ideological base

 The fundamental objective of the Oromo Liberation Movement is to gain self-determination for the Oromo people.
 While self-determination for the Oromo people has been the main objective of OLF, the members and leaders of the party have not formed a consensus whether the exercising of self-determination by the Oromo people will be in the form of an independent Oromia, or as part of a democratic Ethiopia.
 But recently, it has stated that its goals is to form, if possible, a political union with other nations on the basis of equality, respect for mutual interests and the principle of voluntary associations.
 OLF had played a major role in the formation of the Transitional Government in 1991 following the fall of the Derg regime.
 However, OLF left the transitional government, alleging that its members were being intimidated, jailed, and killed in many part of Oromia.
 Since then OLF has been engaged in low-scale protracted armed struggle against the Ethiopian government.

 The OLF believes the Oromo people still are being denied their fundamental rights.
 According to OLF, Ethiopian colonialism has been led by Abyssinian Emperors which has been chiefly the Amhara ruling class until it was replaced by a Tigrayan-led government in the early 1990s.
-The OLF believes that the change in government from the Derg regime in 1991 does not enables the Oromo people and others to realize their fundamental rights.
+The OLF believes that the change in government from the Derg regime in 1991 does not enable the Oromo people and others to realize their fundamental rights.

 In January 2012, a press release announced that the OLF would no longer seek secession from Ethiopia.
 Instead, the group announced it would pursue unity and freedom, and work with other political groups.
 However, a subsequent statement appearing on the OLF website claimed that an unauthorized splinter group, which did not represent the views of the OLF, had made the announcement.